This simple vegan chilli with chickpeas, courgette and red peppers is a perfect midweek meal.

 - Adding the red pepper right at the end means it keeps its texture and adds crunch to the chilli.
 If you would prefer it softer, just simmer the chilli for ten more minutes before serving.

-- Get creative with your toppings – you could try soured cream, grated cheese, pickled jalepenos, avocado, crumbled tortilla chips, feta cheese.
+- Get creative with your toppings – you could try vegan yoghurt, pickled jalepenos, avocado, crumbled tortilla chips.

 I made this chili for dinner last night and it was fantastic!
 The whole family enjoyed it!